-12 GABORA Water Plan refers to the Water Plan (Great Artesian Basin and Other Regional Aquifers) 2017 and any draft plan and Gulf Water Plan refers to Water Plan (Gulf) 2007 and any draft plan.
+10 Water Plan refers to the Water Plan (Fitzroy Basin) 2011 and any draft plan.

-13 Further information on SDAP requirements can be accessed from: https://planning.dsdmip.qld.gov.au/planning/better-development/the-development-assessment-provisions.
+11 Further information on SDAP requirements can be accessed from: https://planning.dsdmip.qld.gov.au/planning/better-development/the- development-assessment-process/the-states-role/state-development-assessment-provisions.

-- (c) demonstrate the project satisfies the information requirements by providing an assessment against the most up to date version of the relevant SDAP state codes. - The EIS is to provide, where relevant, the information required under section 125 of the EP Act in support of the project's application for any required ERAs.
-Any ERA to be conducted as part of the project should be listed separately with the appropriate ERA number, activity name and required threshold (see Schedule 2, EP Regulation for a list of ERAs). - 13.10 The assessment and supporting information for an ERA, where relevant, is to be sufficient for the administering authority to decide whether an approval should be granted.14 Environmental values, information and approval requirements are specified in the EP Act, the EP Regulation, EPP and relevant guidelines. - 13.11 Describe the accredited assessment process under the bilateral agreement between the Australian Government and the State of Queensland.
+- 13.11 The assessment and supporting information for an ERA, where relevant, is to be sufficient for the administering authority to decide whether an approval should be granted.12 Environmental values, information and approval requirements are specified in the EP Act, the EP Regulation, EPP and relevant guidelines. - 13.12 Describe the assessment process under the accredited assessment process between the Australian Government and the State of Queensland.